jeffhowarth/cartographic-modeling/src/methods/distance.md

-## Buffer features in collection by feet
+## buffer features in collection by feet

 ```js
 // -------------------------------------------------------------